patriziawatlington/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.
 First, identify the most important tasks and focus on them first.
 By prioritizing, you can ensure that you are making progress on the right things.

 Second, planning ahead is crucial.
 Before starting a new project or undertaking a task, take the time to plan out the steps you need to take.
 Creating a roadmap for your work can help ensure you don't get lost or waste time on unnecessary tasks.
 Planning also helps you stay focused and motivated as you work through your project.

+# 2023-12-26
+- Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
+This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
+By constantly updating your knowledge and skills, you will be able to adapt to the ever-changing world of technology and become a valuable asset to any team or organization.

+Remember that programming is not just about writing code, but also about problem-solving, communication, teamwork, leadership, creativity, innovation, time management, organization, discipline, patience, perseverance, critical thinking, logic, analysis, debugging, optimization, documentation, testing, maintenance, security, performance, scalability, portability - the list goes on and on.
+These skills will help you become not only a great programmer but a well-rounded and successful professional in any field.